pantheon-systems/documentation/source/content/headless.md

 Backend APIs running on Pantheon take advantage of the following platform features for optimal performance:

 * [**Global CDN**](/global-cdn): Cache backend API responses from WordPress or Drupal in 40+ global POPs (points of presence).
 * **Redis**: Leverage object caching for backend APIs that use the database-driven admin interface of the CMS to edit or add content.
-For details, see [Installing Redis on Drupal or WordPress](/redis).
+For details, see [Object Cache (formerly Redis) for Drupal or WordPress](/object-cache).
 <!--todo: does solr belong here? help wanted describing the benefits of solr in context of decoupled site.]-->